Setting Up Your On-Site Printer to Connect to PheedLoop Servers

 Enter the DPI for your printer.
 This is based on the printer mode.
 If part number is ZD50043 (Ending in 3) - then the DPI is 300.
 If part number is ZD50042 (Ending in 2) - then the DPI is 203.

-- Enter Media Type as Mark if you have Transparent Labels.
+- Enter Media Type as Mark if you have Transparent Labels with black bars on the back of the badge.
 Enter Media Type as Gap if you have White Labels.

 As long as your printer is connected to the internet and your have performed the "Configuring Your Printer" step correctly, your printer is now connected and ready to use.
 Ensure the printer is not paused (you will see a message on the printer's screen if it) and ensure you have media to print on inside the printer to start printing!